A novel approach to the giant component fluctuations: The barely super-critical case

-\begin{remark} Notice that the point-wise version (for a fixed value of $t$) of \eqref{eq:conv_excursion_points2} is well-known and already recalled in \eqref{eq:result_Nachmias_Peres}.
+\end{lemma} \begin{remark} Notice that the point-wise version (for a fixed value of $t$) of \eqref{eq:conv_excursion_points} is well-known and already recalled in \eqref{eq:result_Nachmias_Peres}.
 We present a novel proof based on simultaneous breadth-first walks in Lemma \ref{lemma:control_in_bsc} in Section \ref{sec:prooflem}.
-Moreover, using the fact that ${L_n^{\mathrm{bsc}}(t)}/{n \epsilon_n}$ is increasing in $t$ and Dini's theorem one can easily get the first half of \eqref{eq:conv_excursion_points2}.
-However, the uniform control on $t \in [t_0, t_1]$ of the length of the second longest excursion is more delicate, since $(L_n^{\mathrm{bsc}; 2}(t)/n \epsilon_n, \, t \geq t_0)$ is not monotone.
-The proof of this is also given in Section \ref{sec:prooflem}. \end{remark}

-Thanks to Lemma \ref{lemma:control_in_bsc2} we can identify, analogously to the super-critical case, the longest excursion of $Z_n^{t}$ as the only one of order $1$ occurring in $[0, 2t + \varepsilon']$, for some $\varepsilon' > 0$.
-As an immediate consequence of this fact and \eqref{equ:Z_fluctuates_bsc} we get that the process recording the starting point of the longest excursion, denoted by $(S_n(t), t \ge t_0)$, satisfies
+Moreover, using the fact that ${\hat{L}_n^{\mathrm{bsc}}(t)}/{n \epsilon_n}$ is increasing in $t$ and Dini's theorem one can easily get the first half of \eqref{eq:conv_excursion_points}.
+However, the uniform control on $t \in [t_0, t_1]$ of the length of the second longest excursion is more delicate, since $(\hat{L}_n^{\mathrm{bsc}; 2}(t)/n \epsilon_n, \, t \geq t_0)$ is not monotone.
+The proof of this is also given in Section \ref{sec:prooflem}. \end{remark} Thanks to Lemma \ref{lemma:control_in_bsc2} we can identify, analogously to the super-critical case, the longest excursion of $\hat{Z}_n^{t}$ as the only one of order $1$ occurring in $[0, 2t + \varepsilon't]$, for some $\varepsilon' > 0$.
+As an immediate consequence of this fact and \eqref{equ:Z_fluctuates_bsc} we get that the process recording the starting point of the longest excursion, denoted by $(\hat{S}_n(t), t \ge t_0)$, satisfies